The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 4. Death Benefits for Dependents

-No one wants to think about getting killed from a work injury.
-However, if it happens, it’s good to know that any dependents will be taken care of.
 Workers’ comp provides death benefits to the deceased worker’s minor children, spouse, and other dependents they may have.
 These are provided at two-thirds of the worker’s average weekly wage before their accident.

 Benefit Limitations Through Workers’ Compensation

 Although workers’ compensation can help you get back on your feet, it doesn’t fully compensate you for what was lost.
 The wage benefits are only a portion of what you were making before, and the weekly cap can mean you are receiving a lot less than you were before at a high-paying job.
-You also cannot collect for any pain and suffering that came along with your injuries.

-The advantage of workers’ compensation benefits is that you do not have to prove fault or pursue a lawsuit to get compensation.
 This is meant to protect both you and your employer from expensive legal cases.
 That being said, workers’ comp is not perfect.
 You may run into issues with your employer or the insurance company.
+A workers’ compensation lawyer can help you seek the benefits you need and deserve after your work injury.

-How Workers Compensation Is Calculated
+How Workers’ Compensation Is Calculated

 You have a limited amount of time to file a workers’ compensation claim.
 Your attorney can work with this statute of limitations and help you calculate what you should be paid.
 Your workers’ compensation is calculated based on several factors, including: